 Monitoring of progress is reviewed each term.
-To ensure consistency and attention to individual student needs, planning and recording, of the curriculum is through adapted individual curriculum schemes of work which form part of an inclusive curriculum delivery.
-Plan, do, review is a cyclical approach which enables staff to identify gaps, address them and reassess formatively.
+To ensure consistency and attention to individual student needs, the planning and recording, of the curriculum is through adapted and personalised curriculum schemes of work which form part of an inclusive curriculum delivery.
+Plan, do, review is a cyclical approach which enables staff to identify gaps, address them and reassess formally.
 Subject staff are required to show within their short-term planning how gaps will be met.
-Information is shared with Parent / Carer and pupil which is discussed at the Annual Review meeting with the Local Authority and other relevant agencies and through reports.
-Boys are made aware of their individual target for the term via their teachers and support staff.
+Information is shared with Parent / Carer and pupil which is discussed at the Annual Review meeting with the Local Authority and other relevant agencies and through termly reports.
+Pupils are made aware of their individual targets for the term via their teachers and support staff.
 Staff also use an IEP to address the most significant and pertinent area of need within the EHCP.